hughesadam87/pyparty/README.rst

 =============

 The official documentation_ does not yet exist.
 Please see **pyparty.examples.Notebooks** for example gallery.
+For convienence, these have been linked below:

+   - nb1
+   - bn2

 Having trouble viewing/editing notebooks?
 Consider using `Enthought Canopy`_, which has an `iPython Notebook`_ kernel builtin.
 For simply viewing, paste the github url of each notebook into the iPython Notebook viewer_.